kiyos1111/Translucency_prediction/README.md

 # Translucency_prediction

-This repository contains the code for the following paper: "Kiyokawa, H., Nagai, T., Yamauchi, Y., and Kim, J., The perception of translucency from surface gloss, Vision Research, 108140, (2022)". https://doi.org/10.1016/j.visres.2022.108140
+This repository contains code for the following paper: "Kiyokawa, H., Nagai, T., Yamauchi, Y., and Kim, J., The perception of translucency from surface gloss, Vision Research, 108140, (2022)". https://doi.org/10.1016/j.visres.2022.108140

 The code runs on MATLAB (2021a) and uses some functions from Psychotoolbox (http://psychtoolbox.org/) and matlabPyrTools (https://github.com/LabForComputationalVision/matlabPyrTools)